-Stream Buffer Regulations and Conservation and Open Space Development Regulations: City Chapter 88, the Zoning and Development code, promotes more open space and greater natural resource protection by incorporating the Stream Buffer Regulations and Conservation and Open Space Development Regulations.
+Stream Buffer Regulations and Conservation and Open Space Development Regulations: City Code Chapter 88, the Zoning and Development code, promotes more open space and greater natural resource protection by incorporating the Stream Buffer Regulations and Conservation and Open Space Development Regulations.
 Both regulations apply to new development, redevelopment, and construction and infrastructure projects near streams.

 Provisions for Flood Hazard Reduction: City Code Chapter 28 addresses floodplain management.
+In November 2023, the City repealed the old version and enacted an entire new version of like number and subject matter.
+The new version was modeled after the Federal Emergency Management (FEMA)'s model ordinance and adopted new updated FEMA rate maps.
 Article IV Provisions for flood hazard reduction specify permitting conditions for floodplain development, and standards for land usage, construction and post-construction management regarding storage of hazardous and non-hazardous material and equipment.
+In comparison to the requirements in the old version, the new one has reduced substantial improvement percentages from 50% to 49 percent of a structure's market value for better protection.

-APWA 5600 design criteria for Storm Drainage Systems & Facilities, APWA 2600 Specifications for Storm Sewers, and BMP manual: City Code Chapter 88 Series 400 and 500 require a macro/micro stormwater drainage study for a development or re-development, and adherence to APWA 5600 design criteria for Storm Drainage Systems & Facilities and APWA 2600 Specifications for Storm Sewers, as well as the Manual of Best Management Practices.
+APWA 5600 design criteria for Storm Drainage Systems & Facilities, APWA 2600 Specifications for Storm Sewers, and BMP manual: City Code Chapter 88 Series 400 and 500 require a macro/micro stormwater drainage study for development or re-development, and adherence to APWA 5600 design criteria for Storm Drainage Systems & Facilities and APWA 2600 Specifications for Storm Sewers, as well as the Manual of Best Management Practices.